12th Massachusetts Infantry Regiment: Valley Operations and Front Royal

 In early 1862, the 12th Massachusetts joined Brig.
-Gen. John Abercrombie’s brigade in Maj.
-Gen. Banks’s V Corps.
+Gen. John Abercrombie's brigade in Maj.
+Gen. Banks's V Corps.
 In March, it moved into the Shenandoah Valley and engaged in reconnaissance near Front Royal and Winchester.
 On April 18, the regiment exchanged sporadic fire across the Rappahannock River with Confederate pickets, its first combat.
 By June, the unit was part of Maj.
-Gen. Irvin McDowell’s forces near Warrenton.
+Gen. Irvin McDowell's forces near Warrenton.

 Cedar Mountain and Second Bull Run

 Attached to Brig.
-Gen. Hartsuff’s brigade of Maj.
-Gen. McClellan’s I Corps, the 12th Massachusetts moved toward Culpeper Court House in July.
+Gen. Hartsuff's brigade of Maj.
+Gen. McClellan's I Corps, the 12th Massachusetts moved toward Culpeper Court House in July.
 During the Battle of Cedar Mountain on August 9, 1862, the regiment arrived late and suffered minor artillery casualties.
 On August 30, Col. Fletcher Webster was mortally wounded near Bald Hill; the regiment sustained 25 killed or mortally wounded that day.
 Lt.
-Col. James L. Bates assumed command following Webster’s death.
+Col. James L. Bates assumed command following Webster's death.

 South Mountain and Antietam

 After reorganizing in September 1862 under Maj.
-Gen. Joseph Hooker’s I Corps, the 12th Massachusetts joined Hartsuff’s brigade, 1st Division, I Corps.
-On September 14, at the Battle of South Mountain (Turner’s Gap), the regiment helped assault Confederate defenses.
+Gen. Joseph Hooker's I Corps, the 12th Massachusetts joined Hartsuff's brigade, 1st Division, I Corps.
+On September 14, at the Battle of South Mountain (Turner's Gap), the regiment helped assault Confederate defenses.
 Casualties were relatively light—18 wounded out of 300 engaged.

-At the Battle of Antietam on September 17, 1862, the 12th Massachusetts fought in Hartsuff’s brigade during the morning push into the Miller’s Cornfield.
+At the Battle of Antietam on September 17, 1862, the 12th Massachusetts fought in Hartsuff's brigade during the morning push into the Miller's Cornfield.
 The regiment lost 224 of 334 men engaged—67 percent of its strength—the highest percentage loss of any Union regiment that day.
 It captured the colors of the 1st Texas Infantry but withdrew under heavy fire.
 Both Bates and several junior officers were wounded; command fell to Captain David A. Jones until the fighting subsided.

 Fredericksburg and Chancellorsville

 After rebuilding, the 12th Massachusetts joined Brig.
-Gen. Henry Baxter’s 2nd Brigade, Maj.
-Gen. John C. Robinson’s 2nd Division, I Corps.
-At the Battle of Fredericksburg (December 13, 1862), it assaulted the heights near Marye’s Heights, suffering 37 killed, 94 wounded, and 30 missing.
+Gen. Henry Baxter's 2nd Brigade, Maj.
+Gen. John C. Robinson's 2nd Division, I Corps.
+At the Battle of Fredericksburg (December 13, 1862), it assaulted the heights near Marye's Heights, suffering 37 killed, 94 wounded, and 30 missing.
 During the Battle of Chancellorsville (May 1–4, 1863), the regiment held reserve positions along the Rappahannock and incurred fewer than twenty casualties.
 Command passed to Lt.
 Col. Jones after Bates was wounded again on May 3.

 1863 Campaigns

 On June 10, 1863, the 12th Massachusetts left camp near Stafford, Virginia, for the Gettysburg Campaign.
-Arriving July 1, it deployed on Oak Ridge as part of Baxter’s brigade.
-In fierce fighting against Barksdale’s Mississippi Brigade, the regiment lost 5 killed, 52 wounded, and 62 missing out of 301 men—nearly 40 percent casualties.
+Arriving July 1, it deployed on Oak Ridge as part of Baxter's brigade.
+In fierce fighting against Iverson's North Carolina Brigade, the regiment lost 5 killed, 52 wounded, and 62 missing out of 301 men—nearly 40 percent casualties.
 Lt.
 Col. Jones was taken prisoner; command fell to Major Andrew Bulkeley on July 2–3.

 After Gettysburg, the 12th Massachusetts pursued Confederate forces through Maryland and joined the Mine Run Campaign in late November 1863, suffering no significant losses before wintering near Culpeper Court House.